lucacarbonelc/MIMIC-website/content/en/social.md

 ### 9 May 2024

 Laura Vandenbosch shared the findings of the MIMIc project in the University of Flanders podcast titled “Are we all getting unhappier from all perfect images on social media?”.
-Find out more about the episode at this [link](https://www.universiteitvanvlaanderen.be/podcast/worden-we-allemaal-ongelukkiger-van-al-die-perfecte-beelden-op-sociale-media; in Dutch).
+Find out more about the episode at this [link](https://www.universiteitvanvlaanderen.be/podcast/worden-we-allemaal-ongelukkiger-van-al-die-perfecte-beelden-op-sociale-media) (in Dutch).

 ### 27 April 2024

 Anaëlle Gonzalez was interviewed for the online newspapers 20minutes on the topic of influencers, parasocial interactions and sect-like behaviors.
-The article can be read [here](link: https://www.20minutes.fr/high-tech/by-the-web/4088072-20240427-tiktok-influenceurs-comme-ophenya-ligne-fine-entre-derive-sectaire-relation-parasociale) (in French).
+The article can be read [here](https://www.20minutes.fr/high-tech/by-the-web/4088072-20240427-tiktok-influenceurs-comme-ophenya-ligne-fine-entre-derive-sectaire-relation-parasociale) (in French).

 ### 1 March 2024

 Anaëlle Gonzalez was interviewed for an online newspaper article to talk about the phenomenon of “Sephora Kids”, and the broader topic of children influencers.
-The article can be read [here](https://www.dna.fr/magazine-lifestyle/2024/03/01/elles-ont-10-ans-et-veulent-du-retinol-les-sephora-kids-envahissent-tiktok; in French).
+The article can be read [here](https://www.dna.fr/magazine-lifestyle/2024/03/01/elles-ont-10-ans-et-veulent-du-retinol-les-sephora-kids-envahissent-tiktok) (in French).

 ### 6 December 2023

 Gaëlle Vanhoffelen was interviewed by Veto, the student journal of KU Leuven, about the results of the paper “BeReal, Be Happy?
 Examining the relationships between authentic self-presentations on BeReal and adolescents’ self-esteem” which was conducted within the MIMIc project.
-The article can be read via this [link](https://www.veto.be/onderzoek/onderzoeker-ku-leuven-vindt-verband-tussen-bereal-en-je-zelfbeeld-het-kan-jezelf-versterken-als-je-zoekende-bent/337266?fbclid=IwAR1w98Fvyj91bwks_LAZkd71GGishIwvm4o3oear-tOvT8tlOs8iKIgnBDY; in Dutch).
+The article can be read via this [link](https://www.veto.be/onderzoek/onderzoeker-ku-leuven-vindt-verband-tussen-bereal-en-je-zelfbeeld-het-kan-jezelf-versterken-als-je-zoekende-bent/337266?fbclid=IwAR1w98Fvyj91bwks_LAZkd71GGishIwvm4o3oear-tOvT8tlOs8iKIgnBDY) (in Dutch).

 ### 5 July 2023